 31 Days to a New Job

 When you're applying for jobs, timing is everything.
-Did you know that while summer is the busiest time of the year here at Care.com, with lots of new back-to-school jobs opening up, January is our second busiest season?
-In fact, last year there were twice as many jobs posted in January as there were in December!
+Did you know that January is the second busiest time of year here at Care.com?
+While summer is our most popular season, January comes in right after.
+Lots of families re-evaluate their care needs during the holidays and make a New Year's resolution to get more hope.
+In fact, last year there were 60 percent more jobs posted in January as there were in December!

-Whether it's in child care, tutoring, pet care, housekeeping or senior care, we want to help get you ready for all of those new families and companies who need help in the new year.
-So we came up with a plan: 31 Days to a New Job.
-And guess what?
-There are 31 tips.
-One idea for each day in December to help land you a dream job in January (or any time of the year really).
+Whether it's in child care, senior care, tutoring, pet care or housekeeping, we want to help get you ready for all of those new families and companies who need help in the new year.
+So we came up with a plan -- 31 steps to a new job.
+You can do one every day of December, or all at once.
+But together, they should prep you for landing a dream job in January (or any time of year, really!).

 Are there any other tips you would add to this list?
 Share them in the comments section below.